kallioaleksi/charger-ocpp-support/README.md

 ## Contribution Guidelines

 To add or update an entry:

+### Via pull requests
 1. Fork this repository.
 2. Edit the table under the appropriate brand or create a new brand section if necessary.
 Keep the branches in alphabetical order.
 3. Submit a pull request with your changes.

+### Via issues
+1. Create a new issue from the [New Issue](https://github.com/kallioaleksi/charger-ocpp-support/issues/new/choose) page
+2. Select the appropriate labels (`new-brand` or `new-charger` for adding information, `invalid` for correcting invalid information)

 Please provide official sources or links to validate the information when possible.

-If you are unable to fork this repository and still wish to contribute, you can email the author with the details at <aleksi+ocpp@kallio.cloud>
+If you are unable to fork this repository or use issues and still wish to contribute, you can email the author with the details at <aleksi+ocpp@kallio.cloud>

 ## OCPP Versions